oiwn/tui-screen-savers-rs/README.md

 - 🧫 **Conway's Game of Life**: Watch the classic cellular automaton evolve before your eyes
 - 🧩 **Maze Generation**: Get lost in procedurally generated mazes
 - 🐦 **Boids**: Witness the emergent flocking behavior of these simulated birds
-- 🧊 3D Cube: Renders a rotating 3D cube using terminal graphics with braille patterns for higher resolution.
+- 🧊 **3D Cube**: Renders a rotating 3D cube using terminal graphics with braille patterns for higher resolution.
+- 🦀 **Crab**: Animated crabs walking across your screen, interacting with each other and the environment.

 ## 🚀 Installation